 Networking is the single most effective job search strategy.
 Yet, the primary purpose of networking is to gather information, advice and referrals that may ultimately lead to interviews and employment offers.
 Thus, how you approach the process is very important.

-Approximately 70% of all available positions are never advertised.
+Approximately 70% of all available positions are filled through referrals.
 That is why it is called the "hidden job market."
 Networking is the best way to uncover this hidden market.
 Most employers prefer informal and personal methods of identifying employees.
 Networking does not eliminate the need to use other job search strategies, but it typically provides helpful referrals from approximately 60% of your contacts.

 Develop a list of potential contacts in your fields of interest who can cover a range of experiences and viewpoints.
 Some useful sources for identifying contacts are the Valpo Office of Alumni Relations, LinkedIn, your parents, friends, parents' friends, friends' parents, professors, neighbors, relatives, professional associations, newspaper and magazine articles, former employers and social networking sites (though be cautious about your own profiles and what information is available to view by the public).

 Now that you have a list of potential contacts, you want to contact them by e-mail for information or to request an informational interview by phone or in person.
 Writing first can be helpful to allow them time to anticipate your call and think of information that might be helpful to you.
 Make it clear that you are asking for information (not a job or an internship).
 Allow the volunteer to offer different levels of help at their discretion, perhaps based on their years of experience, position, and influence in the organization or field.
 In many cases, it also depends heavily on the first impression you make, so conduct research in advance and have some thoughtful questions to ask (see samples below.)